GowerCampbell/Build-Your-Technical-Portfolio/README.md

 ---

 ## Git and GitHub Notes
-For detailed notes on Git and GitHub, check out the [Git Notes](Knotes.md) file.
+For my detailed notes on Git and GitHub, check out the [Git Notes](CoGrammar-BootCamp-Tasks/knotes.md) file.

 ---